ballerina-platform/module-ballerinax-spotify/README.md

 <img src=https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-spotify/main/docs/setup/resources/createappdialog.png alt="Create app" style="width: 70%;">

 ### Step 3.
-Obtain Client Id and Client Secret.
+Obtain client Id and client secret.

 With our credentials in hand, we are ready to request an access token.

 1. Send a POST request to the token endpoint URI.
 2. Add the Content-Type header set to the application/x-www-form-urlencoded value.
-3. Add a HTTP body containing the Client ID and Client Secret, along with the grant_type parameter set to client_credentials.
+3. Add a HTTP body containing the client ID and client Secret, along with the grant_type parameter set to client_credentials.

 ```bash
     curl -X POST "https://accounts.spotify.com/api/token" \